createDAO/v1-core/README.md

 ## License

-This project is licensed under the Business Source License 1.1 (BUSL-1.1).
+This project is licensed under the Business Source License 1.1 (MIT).
 See the [LICENSE](LICENSE) file for details.

 The license terms include:
 - 4-year commercial use restriction (until 2028-02-11)